fish497-2018/Jarvis_ReefFish/README.md

 Install and load packages "dplyr" and "ggplot2"

+# Plan for Data Analysis

+1. Use select() To isolate Genus, species, Bootless, Museum.Bootless, and Fished columns

+2.

 # Files:

 1. Data/Supplemental201.csv -- Data file showing presence or absence of species in 5 Papua New Guinea and a historical museum collection.